rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Awaiting review
 - Approved
 - Error
-- - (TODO:  Check if error is a current thing, or perhaps a relic of the two db system?)
 - Recertification required
 - Decactivated
 - Active
-[TODO:  add contents]

 ### Partner Export contents
 For each partner in the filtered list: